BindsNET/bindsnet/README.md

 # BindsNET

-A Python package used for simulating spiking neural networks (SNNs) using [PyTorch](http://pytorch.org/) GPU core functions.
+A Python package used for simulating spiking neural networks (SNNs) using [PyTorch](http://pytorch.org/) GPU functionality.

 BindsNET is a spiking neural network simulation software, a critical component enabling the modeling of neural systems and the development of biologically inspired algorithms in the machine learning domain.

-The pacage is part of ongoing research in the Biologically Inspired Neural & Dynamical Systems ([BINDS lab])(http://binds.cs.umass.edu/) Laboratory development, applying SNNs to machine learning (ML) and reinforcement learning (RL) problems.
+This package is used as part of ongoing research on applying SNNs to machine learning (ML) and reinforcement learning (RL) problems in the [Biologically Inspired Neural & Dynamical Systems (BINDS) lab](http://binds.cs.umass.edu/).

 [![Build Status](https://travis-ci.com/Hananel-Hazan/bindsnet.svg?token=trym5Uzx1rs9Ez2yENEF&branch=master)](https://travis-ci.com/Hananel-Hazan/bindsnet)